pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 }
 ```

 Want to compare your structs?
-If all struct members implement Partial trait, you can simply derive the PartialEq trait, and compare by comparing all struct members:
+If all struct members implement the PartialEq trait, you can simply derive the PartialEq trait, and compare by comparing all struct members:

 ```rs
 #[derive(PartialEq)]